 The Board of Education has adopted a policy (Procedure 5035.1) which states that students should attend school dressed and groomed in good taste.
 The manner in which students dress for school can influence behavior in learning.
 It is the responsibility of the parents to see that their children are neat and clean and that their clothing is in good repair and fits properly when they come to school.
 Shoes are to be worn at all times.
 Sandals, open-toed shoes, or flip flops are not appropriate.
 Students shall not wear clothing or apparel identified by school personnel as gang related.
 In instances when attire is an issue, parents will be contacted.
 Other examples of inappropriate clothing for school include overly baggy pants, shirts which expose the midriff and/or do not cover undergarments, and shirts with alcohol/tobacco logos.
 Students wearing inappropriate shirts will be asked to turn them inside out or wear a different shirt provided by the school.

-Citrus has a twenty computer lab in place.
-All of our 5th and 6th graders visit the lab on a weekly basis to learn word processing, internet search, keyboarding and hyperstudio skills.
-All students at Citrus School have the privilege of using the Internet.
+Citrus has a 1:1 ratio of students to Chromebooks.
+All students at Citrus School have the privilege of using the Chromebooks/ Internet.
 Students are expected to abide by the CUSD Student Network Responsibility Agreement.
 The contract states that the students will observe the guidelines for acceptable use, privileges, network etiquette, services, security, and vandalism.
 Any violation of the contract may result in revoked access privileges, school disciplinary and/or appropriate legal actions.

-The Student Council is composed of representatives from each intermediate class (grade 4-6).
-Elected by their peers, members meet with the teacher advisor twice monthly to share ideas, plan activities and discuss school problems from the students' point of view.
+The Student Council is composed of representatives from each intermediate class (grade 4-5).
+Students self nominate and interview with teacher leaders, members meet with the teacher advisor twice monthly to share ideas, plan activities and discuss school problems from the students' point of view.
 Room representatives report back to their classmates and take student input to the council.
 Watch The Citrus Bobchat for announcements of activities planned by these student leaders.

 Citrus Parent Coordinator